usmanhameed2017/Node-JS/Lecture-54/Theory.md

 - service: `gmail` is a shortcut for Gmail SMTP.

-- Don’t forget to enable less secure apps or generate App Passwords if needed.
+- Don’t forget to generate App Password from [here](https://myaccount.google.com/apppasswords).